 - All-purpose gluten-free flour blend – The most important ingredient for taste and structure.
 I personally love and highly recommend Cup4Cup gluten-free flour because the cornstarch in the mixture gives a nice, flexible texture.
 Plus, the taste mimics wheat flour without grittiness.
 See the recommended GF flour section for dairy-free recipe notes and substitutions.

 - Psyllium Husk Powder – If you are unfamiliar with this ingredient, don’t be deterred!
-It’s affordable and used for superior results in everything from flour tortillas to gluten-free breads, like soft GF burger buns or sandwich bread.
+It’s affordable and used for superior results in everything from flour tortillas to GF breads.
 It helps absorb moisture, making the dough pliable and easy to handle without relying on extra flour (which dries it out).
 It’s best to buy a blonde or light-colored brand because the darker colors will make the tortillas have a slight purple hue, but doesn’t affect the taste.

 - Baking powder – Adding a touch of baking powder gives the tortillas a little lift, making them puff up and bubble similar to traditional ones.
 While other recipes add more baking powder, I found a smaller amount makes them thinner and more flexible.